minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

 SQL>
 ```

 4. Check from cloud side.
+You can see it's becomes the new primary side.

 ```
 [oracle@dbstby ~]$ sqlplus / as sysdba